Wodie/p25link/README.md

 P25NX2 is a program that let you connect your Quantar repeater or DIU 3000 to multiple HAM networks as P25NX, P25Link, and P25-MMDVM.
 It use the v.24 port on Quantar/DIU 3000, a Cisco router 28xx and a Raspberry Pi.

-# Featues
+# Current release features:

 ## For P25NX network:
 Voice talk groups 10100 to 10599.
+voice talk group announce as with pnxmono.
-Private and Talk group TMS text messages implemented if repeaters are on the same TG.
+TMS (text messages) implemented if repeaters are on the same TG.
-Private and Talk group Page functionality implemented if repeaters are on same TG.
+Page functionality implemented if repeaters are on same TG.
 Repeater Scan mode with priority index for talk groups.
-Local and remote ourtesy tones.
+Local and remote courtesy tones.
 Use the same router setup as with pnxmono.

-For P25-MMDVM network:
+## For P25-MMDVM network:
 Voice talk groups 11 to 65534.
+Local and remote courtesy tones.

+## For P25Link network:
+Voice talk groups TBD.
+TMS (text messages) implemented if repeaters are on P25Link network.
+Page functionality implemented if repeaters are on P25Link network.
+Repeater Scan mode with priority index for talk groups.
+Local and remote courtesy tones.

 # Setup